 Granite countertops also happen to be very durable, the most durable on this list between marble countertops and slate countertops.
 It is heat resistant, and as long as it has been sealed properly, you will not have to worry about stains.
 When installed, the workers should take care of sealing it properly.
 Additional cleaning and sealing products are available.

 "Granite is porous, so if you don’t seal it properly, it means your countertop will stain, and these stains can be impossible to remove.
 Sealing is easy maintenance and doesn't require much time or elbow-grease.

-"One of the reasons our customers love having marble kitchen countertops is because of its natural beautiful.
+"One of the reasons our customers love having marble kitchen countertops is because of its natural beauty.
 Marble counters like Calacatta Borghini, Mount White Danby, and Crema Marfil add elegance to any space.
-There are a number of different colors besides the classic white marble style, as well.
+There are many different colors besides the classic white marble style, as well.
 You can choose from more colorful options like Rojo Alicante, Jerusalem Gold, and Sparking Blue. which provide stunning, unique style," said Mr. Wolosik.